AuYuRa/sride/README.md

 - [ ] User can search for posts using keyword search bar
 - [ ] Users can upvote a post and a user (review/rating)
 - [ ] Users can chat
+- [ ] Users can add a profile picture
+- [ ] Posts on the feed screen appear in a default order.
+Our decisionn at the moment is to set the order of urgency (rides with the date closest to current system date will appear first)

 ### 2. Screen Archetypes